 Select the Delivery tab -> Advanced option

-After creating the required setting for the IIS SMTP relay, we will need to solve additional issue that can be described as: Enable the IIS SMTP relay to send mail on behalf another Email address.
+After creating the required setting for the IIS SMTP relay, we will need to solve the additional issue that can describe as Enable the IIS SMTP relay to send mail on behalf another Email address.